ethereum/consensus-specs/specs/phase0/p2p-interface.md

 )
 ```

-Requests beacon blocks in the slot range `[start_slot, start_slot + count * step)`, leading up to the current head block as selected by fork choice.
+Requests beacon blocks in the slot range `[start_slot, start_slot + count)`, leading up to the current head block as selected by fork choice.
-`step` defines the slot increment between blocks.
-For example, requesting blocks starting at `start_slot` 2 with a step value of 2 would return the blocks at slots [2, 4, 6, …].
+For example, requesting blocks starting at `start_slot=2` and `count=4` would return the blocks at slots `[2, 3, 4, 5]`.
 In cases where a slot is empty for a given slot number, no block is returned.
-For example, if slot 4 were empty in the previous example, the returned array would contain [2, 6, …].
+For example, if slot 4 were empty in the previous example, the returned array would contain `[2, 3, 5]`.

-A request MUST NOT have a 0 slot increment, i.e. `step >= 1`.
+`step` is deprecated and must be set to 1.
+Clients may respond with a single block if a larger step is returned during the deprecation transition period.

 `BeaconBlocksByRange` is primarily used to sync historical blocks.